 Frenchman Paul Magnier (Soudal-Quick Step) won the sprint in the third stage of the Giro d'Italia, a 175-kilometer route between Plovdiv and Sofia, Bulgaria.
 This is his second victory in the 119th edition of the race.
-Magnier beat Jonathan Milan (Lidl-Trek) and Dylan Groenewegen (Unibet Rose Rockets) in a tight finish, completing the podium on a day where speed set the pace.
+Magnier beat Jonathan Milan (Lidl-Trek) and Dylan Groenewegen (Unibet Rose Rockets) in a tight finish, who completed the podium on a day where speed set the pace.

 The mechanics of the sprint: how to manage power in the final meters 🚴

 Magnier's success in this stage is based on precise management of cadence and power.
-In mass sprints, cyclists reach peak wattages close to 1,500 W, but the key lies in releasing energy at the exact moment.
+In mass sprints, cyclists reach peak wattage close to 1,500 W, but the key is releasing energy at the exact moment.
 Magnier, supported by his team's work in the final 3 kilometers, managed to maintain a clean line without wearing himself out in the blocks.
 The aerodynamics of his bike and his position on the handlebars reduced wind resistance by 5%, allowing him to accelerate on the right side of the peloton.

 The GPS went crazy or Magnier has a magnet in his wheels 🧲